Income tax credits and reliefs following a death

 Following the death of a spouse, you should contact Revenue to tell them so that they can arrange for you to get the appropriate tax credits.
 Please remember to have your PPS number to hand in any dealings with Revenue.

 You can also claim tax credits

-You can claim tax credits online using Revenue's PAYE Anytime service which is accessed through Revenue's myAccount.
+You can claim tax credits online using Revenue's PAYE Services which is accessed through Revenue's myAccount.

-Lo-call telephone numbers for Revenue regional offices are available here.
-You can find more detailed contact details for your region.
+Lo-call telephone numbers and contact details for Revenue regional offices are available on the Revenue website.